 Smallholders in Sub-Saharan Africa, especially women, face a range of challenges across the ecosystem, from access to inputs and capital to market linkage facilities.
 DigiFarm, a Safaricom subsidiary, provides a range of digital agricultural services catered to smallholders through basic feature phones.
 Services include access to inputs, input credit, crop insurance, learning content and market linkages.
 DigiFarm has adopted various gender specific mandates to increase the adoption and usage of digital products among women smallholders.
-With implementing partner Africa Instore Solutions (AIS) it has adopted a gender mainstreaming lens in its operations.
+With implementing partner Africa In store Solutions (AIS) it has adopted a gender mainstreaming lens in its operations.
 DigiFarm, also through its Digifarm Village Agent (DVA) program ensures that at least a third of agents are women to increase the comfort of women smallholders to approach and engage with agents.
 These efforts have led to increased engagement of women farmers with DigiFarm's products and improvement in their livelihoods and lifestyles.
 Women farmers have reported increase in farm yields, productivity and incomes due to enhanced access to better quality and certified inputs through DigiFarm.
-Access to offtakers and market linkages have also provided women farmers with increased and diversified income streams.
-To read more on this topic, refer to Digi Farm and Mercy Corps AgriFin.
+Access to off takers and market linkages have also provided women farmers with increased and diversified income streams.
+To continue reading further on this topic, refer to Agri-Pay Zanaco and Mercy Corps Agrifin.